Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/properties.md

 ## Debug Mode

 A global switch to enable or disable debug logging for Integration App transactions.
+Is set to **private**.

 - **Yes**: Enables debug logging.
 - **No**: Disables debug logging _(default)_.

+## Tables

+Comma-separated list of tables that can be used with Integration App.
+Is set to **private** and only editable by **admin**.